frankhale/toby/README.md

 toby
 ====

-A simple YouTube video player written for Atom-Shell
+A small and simple YouTube video player written for Atom-Shell.

 ##Screenshots